camunda/camunda-bpm-examples/usertask/camunda-quickstart-task-assignment-email/README.md

 When the user task is assigned, an event listener is triggered: org.camunda.bpm.quickstart.TaskAssignmentListener

-This Listener will retrieve the email address of the user that has been assigned to the task and then send the email notification.
+This Listener will retrieve the email address of the user that has been assigned and then send the email notification.

 ## How to use it?